 Consider a game between the Minnesota Vikings and the Cleveland Browns, with the total points odds set at 43.5.
 This means that the game should finish with a combined score of 43 or below, the "under" bet wins, and if it finishes with a combined score of 44 or over, the "over" bet wins.

 When you're betting on totals, it doesn't matter who wins the game unless you are betting on a parlay of totals and moneyline.
 Sometimes, betting lines for totals are presented in combination with a point spread too (this type of bet requires a specific winner).
 Some bookies also offer halftime odds, which can be easier to bet on.
+When comparing totals vs moneyline wagers, the former usually has better odds than the latter.

 In NFL Betting lines, a moneyline bet is where you simply place your money on who you think would win the game.
 If your chosen team wins, you get the payout depending on the value of the betting line.